 For me, striking the strings has two parts of the equation: force and angle.
 How you combine the two really dictates the kind of sound that’s going to come out of your ‘ukulele.

 Force is how hard you push your finger through the string.
 More pressure usually results in a fatter, stronger sound and vice versa.
-Try establishing your maximum loudness and softness on your ‘ukulele.
+Try establishing your maximum loudness and softness with your ‘ukulele fingerpicking.
 Then find the middle ground and several places in between you can use to complement any song or feel.
 Keep in mind that if you hit it hard enough the string will eventually reach a maximum ringing arc.
 Trying to push it past this point will lead to buzzing or a hyper-compressed note that sounds like it just gave up.
 The angle you use to attack the string can give you some more “headroom.”

 Angle is the X, Y, and Z movements of your hand and how the finger comes into contact with the string.
 How you turn your wrist and move your fingers impacts everything from the tone to how easily your finger slips off the string.
 There are a million variations on this so I’ll just give some pointers and observations to guide your experimenting.